 - Josiah, a young and godly Judean king who ruled the Lord’s people more than six centuries before Christ, succeeds a wicked ruler who hated righteousness.
 At the beginning of Josiah’s rule a copy of God’s Word is found in the temple.
 When it is read to the king, both he and his people are convicted of their sins in not keeping God’s law.
-A great revival takes place (2 Chr.
-34:18–21).
+A great revival takes place (2 Chronicles 34:18–21).

 - Nehemiah returns to help the returning Jews rebuild the gates in the Jerusalem wall.
 This great wall builder thinks the Word of God to be so important that he assembles the people and has the Scriptures read to them for three hours per day.
-This soon causes them to confess their sins (Neh.
-9:3).
+This soon causes them to confess their sins (Nehemiah 9:3).

 New Testament Examples:

 - Before Jesus left this earth He promised that the Holy Spirit would soon come upon the apostles.
 “And when He has come, He will convict the world of sin, and of righteousness, and of judgment” (John 16:8).

 - At Pentecost Peter uses the Scriptures to rebuke Israel for crucifying its Messiah.
 This sermon results in three thousand souls being convicted and accepting Christ (Acts 2:37, 41).

 Can you name other examples in the Old Testament and New Testament of God’s Word convicting humans?

 Concerning the works of men, by the word of Your lips, I have kept away from the paths of the destroyer.